 4. Contractors can apply a thin coat of sealant to act as a primer.

-5. Certain additions can be incorporated into the mix to slow the rate of evaporation.
+5. Certain additions can be incorporated into the mix to slow the evaporation rate.

 Royal Pavement Solutions is an asphalt paving company that provides exceptional work to commercial clients on Long Island.
 Our services include sealcoating, site work, asphalt paving, building maintenance, asphalt repair, sweeping and portering, lot striping, asphalt crack repair, and concrete work.
 We are known for our superior craftsmanship, professional project management, and exemplary customer service.
 Contact us to request a free quote by filling out our online form, calling 844-777-7924, or emailing Kenny@RoyalPavementSolutions.com.